Construction Services Senior Technician

 - Maintain and replace broken or spalling concrete sidewalks, curbs, gutters, parking stops and brick pavers

-- Repair drainage problems, utilities, structures
+- Repair drainage problems, utilities and structures

 - Grade stone parking lots and driveways